dbusteed/computer-settings/README.md

 * `windows`
 * `ubuntu`

----

-check out those branches for a detailed README
+each branch has a more detailed README